offmann/everyday-subreddit-top-posts/README.md

 ### Exporting the Results
 The results of each pipeline execution are exported to a CSV file with a timestamp in the filename.
-The filename format is reddit_posts_YYYY-MM-DD_HH-MM-SS.csv, where YYYY-MM-DD is the date and HH-MM-SS is the time of the execution.
+The filename format is ```reddit_posts_YYYY-MM-DD_HH-MM-SS.csv``` where YYYY-MM-DD is the date and HH-MM-SS is the time of the execution.

 The CSV files are stored in the data directory inside the Docker container.
 To access the CSV files on your local machine, you can use the following command: